-- Explain the value.
-Many businesses know that SEO is important to get their website found in Google search engine results, but they don’t know what is involved or how to explain it to leadership, and that’s ok.
+Many businesses know that search engine optimization is essential for business growth, but they don’t know what is involved or how to explain it to leadership, and that’s ok.
 An SEO consultant will know how to explain SEO to clients in order to illustrate its value.

 Sometimes I like to joke that SEO reminds me of the stock market: Everyone’s an expert when it’s going great.
 But what about when it’s not going great?
 The best SEOs I know have experienced volatility and gnarly times.
 It’s not always easy, but a smooth sea never made a skilled sailor.
 All this is to say that finding a quality SEO consultant is important and I’ll explain that more next.